 How Inflation Impacts Supply Chains?

-When inflation rises, suppliers face higher input costs, which are driven by multiple factors like materials, wages, fuel, and more.
-Many have no choice but to pass these costs on to customers.
-If you're not prepared as a business, you'll pay more without warning.
+When inflation climbs, suppliers face higher input costs, which are driven by multiple factors like materials, wages, fuel, and more.
+Many have no choice but to pass these expenses on to customers.
+If you’re not prepared as a business, you’ll pay more without warning.
 It is not just about costs; it also impacts the service.
 Inflation drives shipping rates and tightens supply, leading to longer lead times and more expensive materials.
 Hence, it is no wonder that 79% of supply chain executives say inflation is one of their biggest concerns.

 In an inflationary economy, you can’t rely on short-term fixes.
 You need a better plan in advance.
 Proactive supplier management gives you that plan.